Kansas Highway Patrol: Kansas Capitol Police

-Troop K is one of only two Kansas Highway Patrol Troops that provide 24-hour, 7-day-a-week police coverage.
-This coverage currently entails answering calls for service/patrolling over 100 state properties in Shawnee County Kansas, assisting other law enforcement agencies, investigation traffic accidents, intervening in crimes in progress, and traffic enforcement.
-The Capitol Police are also charged with providing uniformed police protection at the governor's mansion, the statehouse, the insurance regulation building, and the judicial center.
+The coverage for Troop K currently entails answering calls for service/patrolling over 100 state properties in Shawnee County Kansas, assisting other law enforcement agencies, criminal investigations, traffic accidents, intervening in crimes in progress, and traffic enforcement.
+The Capitol Police are also empowered with providing uniformed protection at the governor's mansion, the statehouse, the insurance building, and the judicial center, along with several additional areas of responsibility.